nahid18/easylift/README.md

 ### BiocFileCache

-To use `BiocFileCache` for the chain file, add it to the cache as
+To use `BiocFileCache` for the chain file, add it to the cache:
-follows:

 ``` r
 chain_file <- "/path/to/your/hg19ToHg38.over.chain.gz"